zcutlip/dropbear-hacks/README.md

 Forced Home Directory: specify -H on dropbear command line to have user log in with specified home directory.
 Useful with FAKE_ROOT when there is no root user, and therefore no root home directory.

+Note: I actually stole the master password and forced homedir hacks from somebody else's hacked busybox, but I don't recall where it came from.

 BUILDING:
 ---------
 Export ALT_SHELL and FAKE_ROOT environment variables on the command line: